Aka people: Social organisation

-A traditional hunter-gatherer society, the Aka have a varied diet that includes 63 plants, 28 species of game and 20 species of insect, in addition to nuts, fruit, honey, mushrooms and roots.
-Some Aka have recently taken up the practice of planting their own small seasonal crops, but agricultural produce is more commonly obtained by trading with neighboring villages, whom the Aka collectively term as Ngandu.
+A traditional hunter-gatherer society, the Aka have a varied diet that includes at least 63 plant species, 28 species of game and 20 species of insects, in addition to nuts, fruit, honey, mushrooms and roots.
+Some Aka also cultivate small seasonal crops, although most agricultural products are obtained through exchange with neighbouring Bantu-speaking farming communities, collectively known as the Ngandu.